 - Sector-specific knowledge (treatments, materials, brands carried).

-What NOT to upload
+What NOT to add

 - Patient or customer personal data — the AI doesn't need it to chat and you'd be exposing it to retrieval.